pnlinh/practice-elasticsearch/README.md

 ```

 # Fuzzy Searches
 Fuzziness is the # of characters allowed to be different.
 Append a tidle with an integer, eg: `~3`, the default is `2`.

+- Terms must be in the correct order
+- Allows you to specify distance for CHARACTERS
+- Similar to Proximity search (Yet Proximity deals with WORDS)

 **A fuzziness greater than `2` is too expensive for Apache Lucene.**